Published On: Mar 14 2013 02:49:34 PM EDTUpdated On: Mar 19 2015 02:00:00 AM EDT

 1952: Film producer Harvey Weinstein, best known as co-founder of Miramax Films, is born in Flushing, New York.
 He and his brother Bob have been co-chairmen of The Weinstein Company, their film production company, since 2005.
 He won an Academy Award for producing the movie "Shakespeare in Love," and garnered seven Tony Awards for producing a variety of winning plays and musicals on Broadway.

-1950: American author Edgar Rice Burroughs, best known for his creation of the jungle hero Tarzan and the heroic Mars adventurer John Carter, dies of a heart attack at the age of 74 in Encino, Calif.
+1950: American author Edgar Rice Burroughs, best known for his creation of the jungle hero Tarzan and the heroic Mars adventurer John Carter, dies of a heart attack at the age of 74 in Encino, California.

-1947: Actress Glenn Close, best known her Oscar-nominated roles in "According to Garp," "The Big Chill," "The Natural," "Fatal Attraction," "Dangerous Liaisons" and "Albert Nobbs," is born in Greenwich, Conn.
+1947: Actress Glenn Close, best known her Oscar-nominated roles in "According to Garp," "The Big Chill," "The Natural," "Fatal Attraction," "Dangerous Liaisons" and "Albert Nobbs," is born in Greenwich, Connecticut.
 Close, who is tied for the record for most Oscar nominations without a win, is also known for her work in the TV series "The Shield" and "Damages."

 1945: With World War II falling apart for Nazi Germany, Adolf Hitler issues his "Nero Decree" ordering all industries, military installations, shops, transportation facilities and communications facilities in Germany to be destroyed to prevent their use by Allied forces as they penetrated deep within Germany.
 The decree was ultimately in vain as Minister of Armaments and War Production Albert Speer was appalled by the order and deliberately failed to carry it out.
 Hitler committed suicide on April 30, 1945, 42 days after issuing the order.